Simulation-Assisted Optimization for Large-Scale Evacuation Planning with Congestion-Dependent Delays: Problem Formulation

 \begin{definition} An \textit{evacuation network} is a road network that specifies $\mathcal{E}, \mathcal{S}, \mathcal{T} \subset \mathcal{N}$, representing a set of source, safe and transit nodes respectively.
 Furthermore, for each source node $k\in \mathcal{E}$, let $W(k)$ and $d_k$ represent the set of evacuees and the number of evacuees at source $k$ respectively.
 Let $W$ denote the set of all evacuees. \end{definition}

-For the purpose of scheduling an evacuation, we observe that once an evacuee has left their home, it is difficult for them to pause until they reach their desired destination.
+For scheduling an evacuation, we observe that once an evacuee has left their home, it is difficult for them to pause until they reach their destination.
 We also assume that people from the same location evacuate to the same destination.
 Similarly, we assume that if two evacuation routes meet, they should both be directed to continue to the same location.

 \begin{definition} Given an evacuation network, we say a valid dynamic flow is an \textit{evacuation schedule} if the following are satisfied: \begin{itemize}[leftmargin=*] \item all evacuees end up at some safe node, \item no single dynamic flow has any intermediary wait-time (i.e. $a_v-a_u = T_{uv}$ and, \item the underlying flow (without considering time) is confluent, where if two single dynamic flows use the same vertex (possibly at different times), their underlying path afterwards is identical. \end{itemize} \end{definition}